nicolasochem/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 ```

-## Submit txn with required content-type
+## Submit transaction

+Finally, submit the transaction with the required header "Content-Type".

-To submit a signed transaction in BCS format, rest client needs to pass in a specific header
+To submit a signed transaction in the BCS format, the client must pass in a specific header, as shown in the below example:

 ```
 curl -X POST -H "Content-Type: application/x.aptos.signed_transaction+bcs" -d 'HEX_CODE_OF_SIGNED_TXN' https://some_domain/transactions